hyperledger/indy-agent/nodejs/quick-start-guide.md

 If you you want to run this code locally, you can follow the [with docker](running-locally-with-docker) or [without docker](running-locally-without-docker) instructions.

-If you are interested in contributing to the development of this agent implementation, fork the Indy Agent repo ([git clone https:/github.com/hyperledger/indy-agent.git](git clone https:/github.com/hyperledger/indy-agent.git)) and then in the instructions below, clone your forked version of the repo vs. the hyperledger version.
+If you are planning to contribute to the development of this agent implementation, fork the Indy Agent repo ([git clone https:/github.com/hyperledger/indy-agent.git](git clone https:/github.com/hyperledger/indy-agent.git)) and then in the instructions below, clone your forked version of the repo vs. the hyperledger version.
 Then use pull requests to submit your code contributions.

+These instructions assume you have git installed, docker if you are going to use it, and you are familiar with using a shell/terminal.
+On Windows, as long as you are using the git-bash shell or the Windows Subsystem for Linux as your shell, you should be fine.

 # Running locally WITH Docker